bgruber/lazytest-listen/README.md

 soft-synth.
 On Ubuntu (and maybe other linux distros), you're going to want to make sure you're using OpenJDK, as the sound setup for the sun jdk is not pulseaudio-friendly.

+Stuart has eliminated the ability to stop watching in any way other than killing the process.
+That means there's no way to shut off any notes and close the synthesizer when you're done.
+Not doing that is fine if you are using the built-in Java synthesizer, because when the java process terminates, so does the synth.
+However, if you are hardcore and are using this with an external MIDI synth, you will probably get stuck notes.